Curriculum Vitae

 • Honorable Mention, 2021 SAA Shakespeare Publics Award, “The Puck Project”

-• Newberry Renaissance Consortium Grant, 2019
+• Newberry Renaissance Consortium Grant.
+Early Modern Anglo-Muslim Encounters (2019)

-• Jones Program in Ethics Mini Grant, “The Puck Project,” Laney Graduate School, Emory University, 2019
+• Jones Program in Ethics Mini Grant, “The Puck Project,” Laney Graduate School, Emory University (2019)

 • John M. Wallace Award, Andrew Marvell Society, 2017